 - The veteran sustained a service-connected disability while serving on active duty in the Armed Forces of the United States.
-This includes members of the National Guard and Reserves who sustained their injury during a period in which they were called to active duty. - The veteran was honorably discharged. - The federal Department of Veterans Affairs has rated the veteran's service-connected disability as a one hundred percent permanent disability through disability retirement benefits pursuant to a law or regulation administered by the department, the U.S. Department of Homeland Security, or the Department of the Army, Navy, or Air Force.
+This includes members of the National Guard and Reserves who sustained their injury during a period in which they were called to active duty. - The veteran was honorably discharged. - The United States Department of Veterans Affairs has rated the veteran's service-connected disability as a one hundred percent permanent disability through disability retirement benefits pursuant to a law or regulation administered by the department, the U.S. Department of Homeland Security, or the Department of the Army, Navy, or Air Force.
+For the purpose of determining eligibility a veteran who has individual unemployability status shall be treated equivalently to a veteran who has a service-connected disability that has been rated as one hundred percent permanent disability.